Skryder/Tkinter/README.txt

 Future Dakota has probably forgotten everything again.
 So this README will detail exactly... wait how do i enable word wrapping

-alt+z is how. there we go. also don't forget to docsista_env\Scripts\activate
+alt+z is how. there we go. also don't forget to create your virtual environment and call docsista_env\Scripts\activate

 You can run the API file with fastapi dev .\DOCSISTA_API.py